 If you hit your head and don’t have immediate symptoms or even symptoms for a few weeks after, you can still develop symptoms of bleeding in the brain at least six weeks later that are the direct result of hitting your head.

-This is what happened to my mother.
-She blacked out (from a blood pressure drop) while standing in the bathroom, and collapsed from the loss of consciousness (which lasted only moments, but long enough to turn her body into dead weight), hitting her head on the bathtub on the way down.
 I heard the awful “THUD!” and rushed into the bathroom to see her lying on the floor (conscious) but her shoulders propped up against the side of the bathtub.

 I expressed concern about the possibility of a very slow bleeding that might start showing symptoms “a few months out,” but the ER doctor said the chances of this were very tiny, and that the next-morning CAT scan results were very encouraging, and that there probably wouldn’t be any complications, but to keep a close watch on my mother over the next few days.

 I just thought it was one of her bad headaches (every now and then my mother has always reported a bad headache), and that the weeping was just her being overly-sensitive (she’d had quintuple bypass surgery 12 week prior and the recovery had been very bumpy).